giadainnocenti/ETL_DataScience/README.md

 * 	Glassdoor_salary_salaries.csv (columns of data 9)

 ## Transform:
-In jupyter notebook, Python & Pandas were used to import, clean and merge datasets.
+Jupyter notebook, Python & Pandas were used to import, clean and merge datasets.
 *	Each column in both datasets was evaluated for its usefulness and value relative to the pupose of a simplified dataset to find data scientist related jobs.
 *	Within each dataset several fields were removed based on the evaluation.
 *	Records with null id values were removed.